Morningstar88/20-Apps-to-Help-Earth/README.md

 <img src="http://i.imgur.com/zvU5EHg.jpg" "text-align:center">

 <h2>This is a collection of mobile and web apps that solve water shortages, deforestation, poverty, unemployment, and food waste.
-In 2016, we have the technology to create decentralized social change, without interference from large scale organizations.</h2>
+In 2016, we can create decentralized social change, without coporate interference...</h2>

 <h2>Part One: Production Ready Apps.</h2>
 - Food Sharing Apps.